Ramdev Singh: Strikes of 1963 and 1966

 After constant talks and meetings with the Hindalco management over the interests of workers, Singh decided to go on strike.
 On the very night of 1963, at 11 pm, hundreds of workers gathered and started a strike.
 It lasted for three days.
 Hindalco management came with a settlement clause of no victimization.

 Ramdev Singh with his party members again called for strike in 1966.
 On 12 August, thousands of laborers sat in agitation.
 This strike was also to demand a proper solution for their problems.
 It was a bigger and longer strike than the former strike.
 It lasted for several months.
 On the call of Ramdev Singh, all the workers of Hindalco left their job and joined his strike.
 Asia’s biggest aluminum producing factory had to shut down its operation for 2 months.
-People often say, it was historic and it happened for the first & last time when chimneys of Hindalco stopped emitting smoke.
+People often say, it was historic and it happened for the first and last time when chimneys of Hindalco stopped emitting smoke.
 Company Management conspired to end the strike.
 They terminated 318 people from the job and published their names on notice boards and local newspapers.
 Slowly, many workers started going to work due to fear of losing their job.
 But the strike continued.
 One of the strike leaders, Rakesh Chaturvedi had started publishing the newspaper ‘Swatantra Senani’ in Robertsganj to support the strike.
 Author and senior journalist Ajay Shekhar was also part of that newspaper.
 Management forcefully stopped the publication just after two issues.

 Rakesh Chaturvedi contested legislative elections in 1967 and became M.L.A.
 After thirteen and half months, he again had dialogues with Hindalco management and got most of the workers re-recruited.
 Still 14 workers were not taken on board, Ramdev Singh was one of them.
 He was the main leader of that strike and management never wanted him back in to the factory.
 Ramdev Singh remained unemployed until 1977.

 Ramdev Singh also went against Hindalco management to establish markets in the vicinity of the factory.
 He united the traders and worked day and night to settle them.
 Eventually, Renukoot turned into a shining market.
 Ramdev Singh founded ‘Vyapar Mandal’ and became its first chairman.